 Most pickles are not necessarily toxic for dogs but you’ll probably find your pup will spit it back out.
 Pickles are created by brining cucumber in a concoction of water, vinegar and salt; a taste most dogs just don’t like.
 However, if your pup is intrigued, it is still best to avoid pickles.

 Due to the brining process, pickled cucumbers are exceptionally high in salt.
 Too much sodium in your dog’s diet can lead to hypernatremia, sodium poisoning.
 This condition may be rare, but in extreme cases is fatal.
 Your best bet is to steer clear of pickles as even mild symptoms can still be very unpleasant.

 Another reason to avoid pickles is the unexpected ingredients they may contain.
 Cucumbers can be pickled with onions and garlic, as well as different peppers.
 As you already know, onions and garlic are toxic foods for dogs, so let’s be safe instead of sorry and avoid pickles altogether.
 After all, there are many more healthy foods you can use to treat your dogs, from blueberries and watermelon to apples and cucumber.

 Are you looking to improve your dog’s diet?
 At Bug Bakes, we offer healthy dog food full of insect-based protein.
-A tasty and sustainable alternative for your pup, created to keep your dog energised, healthy and looking forward to dinner times.Order Your Taster Pack Here.
+A tasty and sustainable alternative for your pup, created to keep your dog energised, healthy and looking forward to dinner times.Order Your 10-Day Trial Here.